BrennenWright/LocalAILab/README.md

 - Try moving cyperf to persistant to reduce the stale agent issue
 - Setup autoupdates for the Lab SSL Certificates
 - Include deploy instructions/script for the managers
+- Include the kubernetes dashboard-user token for management in the setup script

 ### Lab Components